 It’s a terrific exercise in redundancy, but some people find the words “no love spells” to be a bewildering subtlety.

 Late summer is the best time of year for a witch to make her living.
 True, Mara Hill renews cooling spells and hangs witchlights for festivals year-round; she never lacks for work as Dead Horse Hill’s unofficial midwife and herbalist.
-Now, as the season creeps towards That Day, the bell above her door rings almost constantly with folk entering her workshop.
-Where people put off renewing a degrading cool-box spell and grumble over the cost of lighting, they spend a few weeks each year almost throwing money at Mara for objects and spells that are ephemeral, pretty and functionless.
+Now, as the season creeps towards That Day, the bell above her door rings long and loud with folk entering her workshop.
+Where people put off renewing degrading spells and grumble over the cost of lighting, they spend a few weeks each year throwing money at Mara for objects and spells that are ephemeral, pretty and functionless.

 “Hey, Mara!
 I want rainbow-coloured roses.
 A bunch of them.”
-Lis Sascha, Mara’s cousin and, in her opinion, the heir to a long line of insufferable meddlers, bounds into the shop, shouting his request heedless of Mara’s ears.
+Lis Sascha, Mara’s cousin and the heir to a long line of insufferable meddlers, bounds into the shop, shouting his request heedless of Mara’s ears.
 He smells of sheep and wears a short-sleeved shirt over smudged tan trousers, grinning with a broad-lipped, gap-toothed enthusiasm.
 “Can you tie them in a bow?
 And make the ribbon change colours?”

 Rainbow flowers require more dye and time in the preparation than magic, although Mara suspects she made a mistake in offering them: they’ve become much too popular.
-She pulls out her order book, scans the page as though she doesn’t know exactly what’s been asked of her and frowns.
+She pulls out her order book, frowns and scans the page as though unsure how to fit Lis’s work around her other orders.
 “I am busy, but I think I can squeeze you in.
 For family.
 Seven fifty, because you want roses.”

-She didn’t expect to ply her sorcery on gardening over necromancy, but Mara has spent the last few months putting her demons Saluria and Sillemon to work on a small yard crammed with assorted out-of-season herbs and flowers.
-Planting seeds and watering seedlings is cheaper, if more involved, than ordering preserved roses from Malvade, where magic workers charge wondrous amounts of money for the frivolousness of Old World flowers in unnatural colours.
+She didn’t expect to ply her sorcery on gardening over necromancy, but Mara has spent the last few months putting her demons Saluria and Sillemon to work on a small yard crammed with out-of-season herbs and flowers.
+Planting seeds and watering seedlings is cheaper, if more involved, than ordering preserved roses from Malvade, where magic workers charge wondrous monies for the frivolousness of Old World flowers in unnatural colours.

 She staked ward spells around her garden to stop schoolchildren from climbing over the wall to nick her daisies.